camunda-community-hub/camunda-8-code-studio/README_process.md

 ## Exclusive Gateway

-The next element - "_Person is healthy again?_" - is an [exclusive gateway](https://docs.camunda.io/docs/components/modeler/bpmn/exclusive-gateways/).
+The next element - "_Person is Zombie?_" - is an [exclusive gateway](https://docs.camunda.io/docs/components/modeler/bpmn/exclusive-gateways/).
 Based on the evaluation of the condition, the process will take one of the branches out of the gateway.
-In this case, if the person is healthy, the sub-process will end.
-If the person is not healthy, the process will go to the timer event.
+In this case, if the person has turned into a zombie, the sub-process will end.
+If the person is not a zombie, the process will go to the timer event.

 ## Timer Event